bjacobel/rak/README.md

 and start developing!
 Your next steps might include:

+- Configuring project information (like domain and name) in `./config.js`.
 - Setting up [Travis CI](https://travis-ci.org) for your repo.
   - Add your `AWS_ACCESS_TOKEN_ID` and `AWS_SECRET_ACCESS_TOKEN` to Travis CI, either using their web interface or [their Ruby gem and the `travis encrypt` command](https://docs.travis-ci.com/user/environment-variables/).
   - Remember to update the badge at the top of the readme to point to your new Travis SVG.